RayViljoen/WP-Flightstats/readme.txt

 = Where is the light inforation supplied from =

-In order to use the plugin you will need to have a private account with flightstats.
+In order to use the plugin you will need to have a private account with FlightStats.

 == Screenshots ==